chouseknecht/angular-forms.js/README.md

 Release Notes
 -------------
+####2.0.2
+* Added support for custom type fields.
+Use any HTML or an ng-template to create a completely custom element.
+* Added modelObject property to form definition.
+Value will be prepended to ng-model, providing a convenient way to define models within an object.

 ####2.0.1
 * ngOptions now works properly on select elements
 * Removed unnecessary control-label class from checkbox label